JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 profiling itself.
 In case the detection does not work, this mode can be forcibly activated by passing `external=true` to `CUDA.@profile`.

-NVIDIA provides two tools for profiling CUDA applications: NSight Systems and NSight Compute for respectively timeline profiling and more detailed kernel analysis.
+NVIDIA provides two tools for profiling CUDA applications: Nsight Systems and Nsight Compute for respectively timeline profiling and more detailed kernel analysis.
 Both tools are well-integrated with the Julia GPU packages, and make it possible to iteratively profile without having to restart Julia.

 #### NVIDIA Nsight Systems

-Generally speaking, the first external profiler you should use is NSight Systems, as it will give you a high-level overview of your application's performance characteristics.
-After downloading and installing the tool (a version might have been installed alongside with the CUDA toolkit, but it is recommended to download and install the latest version from the NVIDIA website), you need to launch Julia from the command-line, wrapped by the `nsys` utility from NSight Systems:
+Generally speaking, the first external profiler you should use is Nsight Systems, as it will give you a high-level overview of your application's performance characteristics.
+After downloading and installing the tool (a version might have been installed alongside with the CUDA toolkit, but it is recommended to download and install the latest version from the NVIDIA website), you need to launch Julia from the command-line, wrapped by the `nsys` utility from Nsight Systems:

 ```
 $ nsys launch julia